vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 As stated in the following _śloka_s: "In all yajnas, it is I that am worshipped and it is also I myself that rewards (those who perforın them) with the fruits thereof," "It is Thou alone that assumest the forms of the Pitrs and the gods and receivest the offerings (_havis_) (made to the gods) and the offerings (kavya) made to the Manes in sraddhas" and "Those who propitiate the Pitṛs, the gods, the Brahmins and Agni--they propitiate only _Viṣṇu_ who is the inner self of all things"-as stated in these _śloka_s, it is only the Supreme Being, who is the inner self of all, that is the object of adoration to the wise man.
 Therefore to the man who performs _kaiṅkarya_ or service according to the _Śāstra_s with this knowledge, there is no association with other _upāya_s; there is no association for him with other objects or purposes in acquiring the necessary substances for worship and in eating the food offered (to these gods).
 Similarly there is no association for him with other deities whom, obeying the injunctions (contained in the s'astras, he worships the Supreme Being having, for His attributes, sentient beings and non-sentient things.
 It has been said, “ He who worships as the Supreme Being any deity other thun Nārāyaṇa who dwells in his heart, who controls him and is his Lord and Master--he is a sinner," " He who considers Nārāyaṇa as being (only) equal to other deities ---- he will stay in hell as long as the sun and the moon last”, and “One should not go near the places where Buddha, Rudra and the like are worshipped and so also near the cremation ground, near a corpse, near a forest and near the capital city of a kingdom."
 As stated (in these _śloka_s), it would be a sin for a paramaikantin if other deities are looked upon by him as the Supreme Being, if they are considered equal (to Nārāyaṇa) and if he goes to places where other deities are worshipped, when these deities have nothing to do with his _nitya_ and _naimittika_ rites and observances.
 Since these deities stand in the position of bodies to the Supreme Being who is the inner self of all and who is the object of adoration in these sites and observances (_nitya_ and _naimittika_), there is no thought in the mind of the man (with supreme and exclusive devotion to the Lord) of these deities being the Supreme Self, of their being equal to _Bhagavān_, of their being independent of the Lord, of their being objects of adoration or of their being the dispensers of the fruits of actions.
 Therefore in the same way as by Prana, Vaisvanara, and the three worlds which are the attributes of the Supreme Being in the _Vidyā_s or meditations called Vaisvanara _vidyā_ and the like. he is not affected, so also his exclusive devotion to the Lord is not (in the least) affected by such attributes as Agni (which are associated with these rites and observances, _nitya_ and _naimittika_).

 While proceeding to state the adoration of _Bhagavān_ to be performed by the _prapanna_ in the day and the night, V_aṅgī_puram Nambi has described the _dharma_s of the castes and the _āśrama_s with their respective _mantra_s (in the following passages) :-" (The _prapanna_) should spend his time by performing duly all the rites ordained for the time of the sandhyā, after sipping the water (achamana) with the prescribed _mantra_s; after this he should perform the homa to the sacrificial fires during the Agnihotra rites with the prescribed _mantra_s and with samit (fuel), ghee and other such substances.
 He should do every _karma_  at the time prescribed for them in the _śāstra_s".
 Then he says: "He should "perform, without being lazy, all the rites from the bath to _Brahma_ yajna prescribed in the Vedas for his āśrama as fit to be done at noon", He continues : "Then he should perform the prescribed yajna to the gods and to the pitṛs (Manes), after which he should eat the food offered to _Bhagavān_ (which act is called _anuyāga_)".
 Bhattar and Koorathalvan, too, in their respective _nitya_s, have stated as follows:-- " With the vertical mark (_ūrdhvapuṇḍra_) on his forehead, (he) should perform the rites ordained in the _śruti_s, and _smṛti_s as far as it lies in his power, with the thought that they form the adoration of the Supreme Being and then offer oblations of water (tarpaṇam)".
 Peria Jeer (Nanjeer) begins by performing obeisance with the words: "I seek the feet of Parāśara Bhattārya".
 By this he reminds us of the special tradition concerning the homage to be paid to _guru_s and the like.
 After this, he says “I will now describe the manner in which service should be rendered to the lotus feet of _Bhagavān_ every day by men with exclusive devotion to him (_ekāntins_)”.
 He then says " (The Ekāntin) should sprinkle water on himself by uttering the _mantra_ beginning with Āpohi and then sip water (āchamana) with the utterance of the _mantra_s which denote _Bhagavān_; after this he should offer arghya to the Supreme Being who is in the sphere of the sun and then perform japa, meditating on _Bhagavān_ with the _mantra_ of Gāyatri.
 After the japa, he should offer praise to _Puruṣottama_.
 Oblations of water (tarpana) should then be made to the gods, the rishis and the pitṛs (Manes, who have Narayaṇa as their inner self."
 We see also that, in all families which follow the tradition of the author of _Śrī_ _Bhāṣya_, until the present day, weddings and upanayanas (initiation with the sacred thread) have been performed in accordance with their respective (Gṛhya) sūtras, (Āpastamba and the like) with the respective _mantra_s denoting the respective deities.
 It is also well-known to all that the great _ācārya_s like Peria Nambi performed yajnas (sacrifices) and the like in accordance with their respective sūtras.
 Therefore in the case of those who follow the teaching of the author of _Śrī_ _Bhāṣya_, his disciples and their disciples, it is not proper to perforin any rites (like those of weddings) with the _mantra_s in certain samhitās following the doctrines of the Āgamas (Pāñcharātra)[^107] which are prescribed specially (to those who follow them).

+[^107]:
+Sātvatam : Padmam: Jayākhyam, etc. these are the āgama samhitās.